 In Sledge's version of the story, he co-wrote the song with his bandmates Calvin Lewis and Andrew Wright, but let them have sole composer credits, since they gave him the opportunity to sing his heart out.
 Whether Sledge was acting out of the goodness of his heart or had nothing to do with writing the song is a matter of debate, but the writing credit had huge implications, resulting in a windfall for Lewis and Wright, who get the royalties every time it is played.
 Since the song went on to be covered by many artists, they get paid for those as well.
 If it was a goodwill gesture by Sledge, it cost him millions of dollars.

-Percy Sledge says that when he originally sang this, he had in mind Lizz King, his girlfriend for 3 years who left him for a modeling job in Los Angeles.
+Percy Sledge says that when he originally sang this, he had in mind Lizz King, his girlfriend of three years who left him for a modeling job in Los Angeles.
 Said Sledge: "I didn't have any money to go after her, so there was nothing I could do to try and get her back."

 A year after this was released, Procol Harum used the unusual chord progression as the basis for their song "A Whiter Shade Of Pale